Mithunpiriyan/5c_Answer_for_All--things-Sapota/README.md

 Ram is interested in understanding the short-term fluctuations and trends in their gross profit margins to better manage their inventory and cash flow.

-6. Can you calculate a 3-day average of the daily gross profit from the sales_data_2.csv?
+6. Can you calculate a 3-day average of the daily gross profit from the data?
 7. Additionally, provide insights into how this 3-day trend changes over the time period covered in the dataset.
 8. Can you optimize the sales process to ensure gross margin is maximized?
     A. Would you fire any vendor?